Definition of Myeloproliferative Disease

-The incidence of polycythemia vera in the United states is 5 per 1 million per year.
-Essential thrombocythemia has an incidence of 1.5 per 100,000 while myelofibrosis incidence is estimated to be around 0.9 per 100,000 per year.
+The incidence of polycythemia vera in the United States is 5 per 1 million per year.
+Essential thrombocythemia has an incidence of 1.5 per 100,000, while myelofibrosis incidence is estimated to be around 0.9 per 100,000 per year.

 Pathogenesis of Myeloproliferative Disease

 Several experimental designs to study myeloproliferative diseases have shown that the first step in the pathogenesis is to acquire an activation mutation in tyrosine kinase genes.
-For instance, the bcr-abl tyrosine kinase gene is found to be overexpressed and activated in patients with chronic myelogenous leukemia.
+For instance, the bcr-abl tyrosine kinase gene is found to be over-expressed and activated in patients with chronic myelogenous leukemia.

 Philadelphia chromosome, which is a translocation between chromosomes 9 and 22, is responsible for the activation of this oncogene in a significant number of patients with chronic myelogenous leukemia.

 Patients with other forms of myeloproliferative diseases usually have a mutation in the Janus kinase (JAK2) gene.
-Mutations in JAK2 gene are responsible for hypersensitivity to the endogenous hormone erythropoietin which induces red blood cell maturation and proliferation.
+Mutations in the JAK2 gene are responsible for hypersensitivity to the endogenous hormone erythropoietin which induces red blood cell maturation and proliferation.

 The majority of the patients with primary myelofibrosis have an acquired mutation in the CALR gene instead of JAK2 mutations.
 CALR mutations are also responsible for at least 60% of the cases of essential thrombocythemia.